UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/packages.md

 ### passport-auth0

-Related to the [above](#passport) when using the auth0 method of signin, which can be found [here](https://auth0.com/).
+Related to the [above](#passport) when using the Auth0 method of signin, which can be found [here](https://auth0.com/).

 ### prop-types

-Not important to talk about.
-Subpackage for another package.
+Not important to talk about, just a subpackage.

 ### react